The Power of Equations and Custom Metrics

 Custom EPS View

-Adding to the Table
+Adding a Custom Metrics to the Table

 Once a Custom Metric is created it can be added to any View just like any other metric by selecting Add Column from the Table.